 - We needed acts of service because our financial means are adequate; however, limited.
 We decided to ask God to show us service projects we could do as a family and share the reason for the hope in us.
 We joined our church in Christmas caroling at the homes of those who’d experienced great tragedy in the previous year, served meals at a local homeless shelter.
 Each of our children chose some books and toys to leave at the shelter.
 My wife made a big pot of soup.
 We took some to a recent widower on our street, spending an evening eating, laughing, and listening to him share about his beloved wife.

-- We were tired of giving gifts that no one really needed, so we agreed to give gifts of ourselves—gifts of time, memory making gifts, the sharing of what God had done in our lives over the past year and what we believed He was doing in our lives as we opened His word to read the record of our Savior’s birth.
+- We were tired of giving gifts that no one really needed, so we agreed to give gifts of ourselves—gifts of time, memory making gifts, or Gifts for Women that they really need.
+We were sharing of what God had done in our lives over the past year and what we believed He was doing in our lives as we opened His word to read the record of our Savior’s birth.
 All this sounds wonderful—maybe even a bit “goodie-two-shoes”; however, we knew we needed and wanted to make Christ the center of our celebration—not just talk about doing so.